How to Build an Extended Routine

 Masks (sheet, wash-off, sleeping)

-There are a variety of types of masks including sheet masks, wash-off masks, sleeping masks, and I would actually put chemical peels here too.
-These are used after cleansing.
+of masks including sheet masks, wash-off masks, sleeping masks, and I would actually put chemical

 Sleeping masks are like an additional layer of moisturiser on top of your existing one to give your skin more protection and moisture through the night.
 These are particularly good for drier skin types.